Gabrieltgaldino/NRG_QT/docs/source/case_studies/epha4.rst

            :align: center

-You can also access the complete list of results of NRGRank by opening the '.csv' file in the 'temp' directory of 'NRGsuite_QT' in documents.
+You can also access the complete list of results of NRGRank by opening the '.csv' file in the 'temp' directory of 'NRGsuite-QT' in documents.

 To obtain a more realistic pose of the nilotinib/EphA4 complex, we will re-do the docking simulation for nilotinib using FlexAID.